Bptmn/SimpliPass-Chrome-Extension/packages/common/core/adapters/README.md

 # Adapters Layer

-This layer provides provider-agnostic interfaces for authentication and database operations.
+This layer provides provider-agnostic interfaces for authentication, database operations, and platform-specific functionality.
 This allows you to easily swap providers without changing your application code.

 ## Architecture